indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

   reading Cargo manifests and lock files generated with newer versions of Rust.
 This may fix errors in `pyoxidizer rust-project-licensing` commands due to failure to handle newer Cargo features.
+* Upgrades many Rust crates to latest versions.
+The full set of upgrades is too numerous to report.
+Some crates used at runtime (such as those for alternative memory allocators) have been upgraded.
+This could affect run-time properties of applications.

 .. _version_0_24_0: